 Gonzalez first got involved with M4MM when she began working with their Vice President of Latinx Outreach Rani Soto on engaging communities.
 She has since become their General Counsel.
 In that position, she has helped teach three educational boot camps for aspiring cannabis entrepreneurs in Trenton, Camden, and Newark.
-They wanted to go to municipalities where the criminalization of cannabis hit the hardest.
+As M4MM leaders, they wanted to go to municipalities where the criminalization of cannabis hit the hardest.

 The party with better lawyers is always going to have advantages.
 Because the legal costs are very high, getting a lawyer is a barrier to entry itself.

 Gonzalez noted cannabis law is multi-faceted since it touches on health issues, economics, the rights of minorities, and civil rights.
-Unfortunately, the industry consists mostly of white men who are the entrepreneurs and filling the C-suites.
+Unfortunately, the NJ cannabis industry and the industry at large consists mostly of white men filling the C-suites.

 M4MM is well represented in New Jersey.
-Leo Bridgewater serves as their Director of Veteran’s Outreach.
+Leo Bridgewater serves as their Director of Veteran Outreach.

 Gonzalez noted that while campaigning for adult-use cannabis in New Jersey, the lack of a formal implementation bill has been a doubled-edge sword.
-Many want a just, comprehensive bill that will launch the industry.
-The lack of one, though, has made some exceedingly wary that it will look like the medical marijuana industry where a few companies charge outrageous prices.
+Many want a just, comprehensive bill that will launch the legal recreational NJ cannabis industry.
+The lack of one, though, has made some exceedingly wary that it will look like the medical marijuana industry, where a few companies charge outrageous prices.

 Regarding legalization, Gonzalez said she would want it to have social equity programs receive revenue gained from the taxes, state-sanctioned cannabis education programs, loans or grants from cannabis revenue, technical assistance, and an incubator model.

-While many have been pointing to the failed bill S. 2703 as a model for the referendum to follow, Gonzalez believes it has many issues, especially for micro-businesses.
+While many have been pointing to the failed bill S. 2703 as a legalization model for the referendum to follow, Gonzalez believes it had many issues, especially for micro-businesses.

 If cannabis businesses cannot grow, they might not be able to carry the burden of compliance with red tape.
 Gonzalez explained they will have fixed costs, but their profits are capped in a worst-case scenario.